Website icon Xpert.Digital

 • Focus on addressing economic and structural problems

-The growth rates of the German gross domestic product (GDP) from 1960 to 2024 cover an extensive time interval.
-Here is an overview of annual GDP growth rates (real), based on available historical data.
+The growth rates of Germany's gross domestic product (GDP) from 1960 to 2024 cover a considerable time period.
+Here is an overview of the annual GDP growth rates (real), based on available historical data.

 1960s